marsavar/new-yorker-music/readme.md

 # The New Yorker Music Project 🎧

+### November 2021 notes
+Rewrote the frontend in React.
+The original Python code running on AWS Lambda remains untouched (and ugly).

 ### How does it work?
 The script uses Selenium, which runs a headless version of Chrome and scrapes [the New Yorker website](https://www.newyorker.com/goings-on-about-town/night-life) in order to collect Jazz, Rock,